Casiimir/my-first-repository/README.md

 # my-first-repository
-This is my, stunning, first repository
+This is my, stunning, first repository.
+That's wonderful!